mikeri/milageread/README.md

 Special thanks to Richard H. Jones, without his awesome research and public sharing of it at http://jonesrh.info/volvo850/elm327_reads_volvo_850_mileage.html this would never have been possible.

+More robust connection handling, comprehensive testing and precise error reporting also done by Richard H. Jones.

 Video demonstration: https://www.youtube.com/watch?v=_e1wRY2nrhU